River cooter: Behavior

 The river cooter basks on logs or sun-warmed rocks, and is frequently found in the company of other aquatic basking turtles (sliders and painteds) sometimes piled up on top of each other.
 All are quick to slip into the water if disturbed.
-Diurnal by nature, P. concinna wakes with the warming sun to bask and forage.
+Diurnal by nature, Pseudemys concinna wakes with the warming sun to bask and forage.
 It can move with surprising speed in the water and on land.
 It is not unusual for it to wander from one body of fresh water to another, but many individuals seem to develop fairly large home ranges, which they seldom or never leave.
 It sleeps in the water, hidden under vegetation.
 In areas that are quite warm it remains active all winter, but in cooler climates can become dormant during the winter for up to two months, in the mud, underwater.
 It doesn't breathe during this time of low metabolism, but can utilize oxygen from the water, which it takes in through the cloaca.
 The river cooter prefers to be well hidden under aquatic plants during the winter dormancy period or while sleeping each night.

 Diet

 The species P. concinna is highly omnivorous and will eat anything, plant or animal, dead or alive.
 Diet seems to be determined by available food items.
 While some writers feel that this species of turtle will not eat meat, predatory behavior has been observed.
-Although it can't swallow out of water, it will leave the water to retrieve a tasty bug or worm, returning to the water to swallow.
+Although it cannot swallow out of water, it will leave the water to retrieve a tasty bug or worm, returning to the water to swallow.
 It will also enthusiastically chase, kill and eat small fish.
 It has also been observed eating carrion found along the river's edge.
 The river cooter has tooth-like cusps in the upper jaw, probably an adaptation to aid in eating leaves and fibrous vegetation.
 Its primary diet includes a wide variety of aquatic plants, and some terrestrial plants that grow near the water's edge.
 It will happily take fallen fruits as well.
 In captivity, any kind of plant will be eaten, and some "meats", too.
 Turtles will also take calcium in a separate form, such as a cuttlebone, so that the turtle can self-regulate calcium intake.

 Conservation status

 The river cooter is faced with loss of habitat, predation by animals, slaughter on the highways, and use as a food source by some people.
 Hatchlings are particularly vulnerable.
 During their overland scramble to the river, many hatchlings will be taken by avian and mammal predators.
 Alligators and muskrats await them in the water.
 Some will be taken and sold to pet stores.
 Populations are down in some areas, and there have been increasing reports of injured turtles, but this species as a whole is hardy, and continues to thrive.
-P. concinna can live 40 years or more.
+Pseudemys concinna can live 40 years or more.